-5. Online Quizzes
+5. Online Quizzes 5%x4=20%

-There are four (4) online quizzes posted on D2L and available immediately and until December 7, 2016, 11:55PM.
-Each quiz corresponds to one of the 4 units covered during the semester (Promenades Units 1, 2, 3 and 4) and consists in 100 self-correcting questions.
+There are four (4) online guizzes posted on D2L and available immediately and until Thursday April 12, 11:55PM.
+Each guiz corresponds to one of the 4 units covered during the semester (Units 5, 6, 7 and 8) and consists in 100 self-correcting questions.
 Use your book, answer all questions and submit your quiz.
 Your grade will appear immediately but you will not see your answers.
-If you want to see your quizzes, make an appointment with your Instructor.
-To access the 4 quizzes, enter D2L French 209, click on "Assessments" --- "Quizzes" ---- "Start Quiz".
+If you want to see your guizzes, make an appointment with your Instructor.
+To access the 4 guizzes, enter D2L French 211, click on "Assessments" --- "Quizzes" ---- "Start Quiz".

 You are allowed unlimited attempts for all 4 quizzes.
 Your highest grade will count.

-There is no time restriction to do the quizzes but submission date is Dec 7.
+There is no time restriction to do the guizzes but submission date is April 12.

 You will respond to 100 questions randomly drawn.

-You may start the quiz, save all your responses, stop it and resume it later.
+You may start the guiz, save all your responses, stop it and resume it later.

 There are 3 kinds of questions: Fill in the Blanks, Multiple choice, and True/False.

-You will need to access the Supersite to complete the "Comprehension" questions
+You will need to access the Supersite to complete the "Comprehension" questions.

-If your computer is not equipped with French accents and cedilla, you will be able to cut and paste them from the top of the quiz page.
+If your computer is not equipped with French accents and cedilla, you will be able to cut and paste them from the top of the guiz page.